marpple/rune/docs/api/view.md

 ): InstanceType<T>[];
 ```

-It returns an array of subViews.
+Returns an array of subViews.

 ## subViewIn()